 You can search for community components from within Visual Studio using the Community Search option on the Community menu.
 You also can search for community components from Help.
 MSDN Online and Codezone Community are the only types of search results that contain community components.
 For more information, see.

 Once you have located a community component, you can download it to your computer and then install it.
 For more information, see.

 How do I package my files to create a community component?

 To package your component for distribution as a community component, you must create two additional files: a .vscontent file and a .vsi file.
 The .vscontent file is an XML file that contains information to identify the type of component being shared.

-After you create the .vscontent file, you compress it together with the files that make up the component into a .zip file.
-Then you change the .zip file name extension to .vsi, the file type recognized by the Visual Studio Content Installer.
-To share the .vsi file, you can post it to the Internet or a network share, or use e-mail to send it to specific recipients.
-For more information, see How to: Package Community Components to Use the Visual Studio Content Installer.
+After you create the .vscontent file, you compress it along with the files that make up the component into a .zip file.
+Then you change the .zip file extension to .vsi, the file type recognized by the Visual Studio Content Installer.
+To share the .vsi file, you can post it to the Internet or a network share, or use email to send it to specific recipients.
+For more information, see.